dgraph-io/dgraph/contrib/config/backups/nfs/gcfs-terraform/README.md

 # Google Cloud Filestore with Terraform

-These [Terraform](https://www.terraform.io/) scripts and modules will create the required resources needed to create NFS server instance using Google Cloud Filestore.
+These [Terraform](https://www.terraform.io/) scripts and modules will create the resources required to create NFS server instance using Google Cloud Filestore.

 This automation will create the following resources: